risawitama/verbose-potato/README.md

-## Why do cows not have toes?
-They lactose!
+## What do you call a boomerang that won't come back?
+A stick.